KishokG/Matter_CHIP/Matter_CI/README.md

 Automated pipeline to build Matter reference apps, chip-tool, and Python controller on a Raspberry Pi using GitHub Actions self-hosted runner.

+Trigger builds from your browser — no SSH, no Tailscale, no secrets needed.

 ---

 ## Table of Contents